How to Get a Will Online Fast and Cheap

 What happens to your belongings if you die unexpectedly?

-Yes, it’s a tough topic to tackle, but no matter how hard you ignore it, you’ll die someday.
-Everyone will.
-Whether that’s this year or 70 years from now, you’ll want to make sure your loved ones are taken care of when you’re gone.
+It’s a tough topic to tackle.
+But no matter how hard you ignore it, we’ll all die someday.
+Whether it’s this year or 70 years from now, you’ll want to make sure your loved ones are taken care of when you’re gone.

 That’s where a will can help.
-But estate planning means legalese and witnesses and paperwork.
-It can all be very overwhelming.
+But estate planning involves legalese and witnesses and paperwork.
+It can all get very overwhelming.

 The good news is, it doesn’t have to be.
 You can easily draft a legally binding will online and sleep better at night.
 However, there are some things to be aware of if you plan to use an online will maker.